CrossLangNV/Translations-and-Open-Science/README.md

 This repository contains software developed as a result of the above activities:

-- Modules for preparing data
+- Modules for analysing and preparing data
 - Modules for calculating automatic evaluation scores based on machine translation output and ground truth (existing translations)
 - Modules for calculating statistics based on human evaluation of machine translation output